oxygensmith/pia-templates/README.md

 # pia-taskforce.html #

-Task force pages are basic pages.
+Task force pages are Basic pages.
 Add the template to the Basic page in the Content panel.